 How to treat ED caused by obesity

-If lifestyle changes aren’t doing the trick, there are other treatment options like Giddy that are free of the negative side effects of ED drugs, and are usually more affordable.
-Traditional constriction rings can cause discomfort and unnatural ejaculation, while Giddy’s patented shape and design allows optimal blood flow for normal, more free-flowing ejaculation.
-Penile implants and surgery are some of the more extreme and expensive treatments.
+If lifestyle changes aren’t doing the trick for your erectile dysfunction and weight issues, there are other treatment options like Giddy that are free of the negative side effects of ED drugs, and are usually more affordable.
+Traditional constriction rings can cause discomfort and unnatural ejaculation, while Giddy’s patented shape and design is meant to allow for better blood flow, and more free-flowing ejaculation.
+Penile implants and surgery are some of the more extreme and expensive options.

 Being sexually active and confident is important in our relationships with our partners and ourselves, and ED can get in the way of that.
-It can be hard to talk about, but the more we openly discuss the causes and treatment options for men living with ED, the sooner everyone can get back to having a happy, healthy sex life.
+Both weight and ED can be hard to talk about, but the more we openly discuss the causes and treatment options for men living with erectile dysfunction, the sooner everyone can get back to having a happy, healthy sex life.